SymfonyCasts/vue/sfcasts/ep1/loading.md

 ## Hiding / Showing the Loading Animation

-Ok: we only want to show the `Loading` component when the products AJAX call hasn't finished.
+Ok: we only want to show the `Loading` component when the products Ajax call hasn't finished.
 The two different ways to conditionally hide or show something are `v-show` and `v-if`.
 In this case, especially because we're *eventually* going to be loading the product list multiple times when we have a search bar, let's use